jtbryan/jtbryan.github.io/README.md

 ![](./particle.jpg)

-This is a simple and minimalist template for Jekyll designed for developers that want to show of their portfolio.
+This is a simple and minimalist template for Jekyll to show off my portfolio.

 The Theme features: